Get our FULL report emailed to you daily!

 Cotton (May)

-Fundamentals: Weekly export sales this morning came in at 350,900rb, a marketing year high; up 6% from last week and 15% higher than the 4-week average.
+Fundamentals: Weekly export sales this morning came in at 235,300RB, 33% below last week and 30% below the 4-week average.

-Techncials: May cotton futures made a run higher but failed to breakout above resistance.
+Techncials: May cotton futures failed to breakout above resistance.
 69.72-70.20 is a pivot area for us, until we see consecutive closes above here, we believe the bear camp has a slight advantage.
 Support comes in near 67.50, a break and close below there could accelerate the selling and take us back towards the low end of the range from December.

 Resistance: 69.72-70.20***, 72.28-73.08***